nooriq1/Task_Manger/README.md

 6. Now, Open the project in your browser.
 It should run perfectly.

-## For Sponsor or Projects Enquiry
-1. Email - hi@vijaythapa.com

 ## Follow Me on
 1. Instagram - [@ou6.5](https://www.instagram/ou6.5")